bparanj/crystal/programming/iac/docs/experiments/redis-playbook.md

 ## Splitting Playbook

 Splitting your Ansible playbook into multiple files and organizing them into different folders can significantly enhance the maintainability, readability, and scalability of your infrastructure code.
-Whether you need to split this specific playbook depends on several factors, including the complexity of your environment, the reusability of your tasks, and your team's working style.
+Whether you need to split this specific playbook depends on several factors,  the complexity of your environment, the reusability of your tasks, and your team's working style.
 Here's a general guide on how and when to consider splitting your playbook:

 ### Advantages of Splitting Playbooks: